 So, I thought I’d put together a gift guide with a difference.
 I’ve compiled gifts that are ideal for people who love to travel, have a passion for adventure, are free spirits, live intuitively and follow their heart.
 It’s a gift guide based on things that have great meaning but don’t cost the earth.
-After all, Christmas isn’t about the price of a present, it’s about sharing love with those you love.
+After all, Christmas isn’t about the price of a present, it’s about sharing the love with those you love.

 Here is my affordable Christmas gift guide for travel lovers and free spirits!
-There are also some great last-minute gift ideas in there too, perfect for anyone who has left their Christmas shopping to the very last-minute, as well as a lot of money-saving ideas and free gifts you can give.
+There are also some great last-minute gift ideas in there too, perfect for anyone who has left their Christmas shopping to the very last minute, as well as a lot of money-saving ideas and free gifts you can give.

 2. Do something special

 Rather than giving someone a ‘thing’ for Christmas, give them an experience to remember.
 Organise to see them, but don’t tell them what you’re doing, then take them somewhere beautiful, memorable or magical.
 Pick them up before sunrise, pack fresh muffins and juice, drive to the beach or top of a mountain and watch the sunrise together.
 Go to your favourite beach and spend the morning swimming.
-Head to your favourite park and have a picnic lunch or jump in the car and drive to that one place you’ve promising to go to, but never do.
+Head to your favourite park and have a picnic lunch or jump in the car and drive to that one place you’ve been promising to go to, but never do.
 Whatever you choose, make sure it comes from the heart.

-7. Oracle cards
+6. Oracle cards

 For anyone wishing to develop their intuition, oracle cards are a great present.
 I use mine regularly to help me tap into my intuition and seek guidance, they were a great starting point for me when it came time to start trusting my heart.
-Oracle cards are available from my good friends at The Little Sage for $29.00 plus shipping.
+Oracle cards are available from my good friends at The Little Sage for AUD$50 plus shipping.

-“These cards can help you to manifest change, inspire the tone for your day, meditation or journalling practice, answer important questions, provide guidance on life decisions or just give you the positive affirmation you need to hear on a particular day.” – The little sage.
+“These cards can help you to manifest change, inspire the tone for your day, meditation or journaling practice, answer important questions, provide guidance on life decisions or just give you the positive affirmation you need to hear on a particular day.”The Little Sage

 Crystals have long been used and collected by people for their healing, energising, grounding and protective qualities.
 I have a number of crystals on my desk and carry them with me when I travel.
-Visit a new age store or market stall and personally select crystals for friends based on their properties and what you want to give your friend, for instance you may want to help them with clarity, strength, intuition or creativity.
+Visit a new age store or market stall and personally select crystals for friends based on their properties and what you want to give your friend, for instance, you may want to help them with clarity, strength, intuition or creativity.
 Individual crystals can cost as little as $1 each and go up in price depending on size and availability.

 9. Encourage creativity

-10. Share something personal
+13. Share something personal